Prisoners of war as victims of Nazi persecution at Zeithain 1941-1945

-Description: In preparation of the attack on the USSR, the POW (prisoner of war) camp Zeithain was established in 1941 by the Nazi regime, to register and accommodate up to 30.000 Soviet POW’s.
+Description: In preparation of the attack on the Soviet Union the POW (prisoner of war) camp Zeithain was established in 1941 by the Nazi regime, to accommodate up to 30.000 Soviet POW’s.
 Due to malnutrition, disease, insufficient medical treatment and terrible hygienic conditions about 30.000 Soviet POWs died.
 Their living conditions did not comply with the rules of the Geneva Convention.
-It was one of the biggest war crimes committed by the German Armed Forces.
-From 1943 there were also prisoners from other countries like Italy, Poland, Yugoslavia, France, and the UK.
-Since 2003 Workcamps have uncovered the former camp area.
-Although the area was used until 1990 as a tank driving range, it was possible to find foundations of buildings and remains of the main camp road.
+It was one of the biggest war crimes committed by the German armed Forces.
+From 1943 there were also prisoners from other countries like Italy, Poland, Yugoslavia and the UK.
+Since 2003 Workcamps, under supervision of an archaeologist, have uncovered the former camp area.
+Although the area was used until 1990 as a tank driving range, it was possible to find foundations of buildings and remains of a main camp road.

 Type of Work: The work this year is part of the necessary measures for the permanent establishment of a “history trail” on the former campsite.
 It will entail aspects of landscaping and gardening in the open areas of the former campsite and hopefully also some construction.
 Depending on the weather conditions conservation and documentation work concerning objects which had been found on the former campsite could be done.